InterContinental New York Barclay Hotel: 1990s and 2000s

 By the early 1990s, the InterContinental New York frequently hosted road shows.
 Around the same time, the United States Department of Justice investigated complaints that the hotel violated the Americans with Disabilities Act of 1990.
 As a result, in 1993, Saison Group agreed to spend $1.7 million over the next five years to make the hotel more accessible.
 The changes included adding ramps, widening doorways, installing braille signage, converting 21 rooms to wheelchair-accessible rooms, and installing new decorations that complemented the hotel's original design.
 The installation of a ramp at the front entrance was complicated by the presence of the railroad tracks underneath the building.
 The lobby, public rooms, and guestrooms were restored in 1995 as part of a $20 million project.
 As part of the lobby renovation, architect Kenneth Hurd added a bar and a private dining room behind the Barclay Terrace restaurant, and he built a new wheelchair-accessible vestibule and reception desk in the lobby.
 The bird cage in the lobby was removed at this time.
 The Barclay Bar & Grill opened within the hotel's lobby in 1997.

 Architecture firm Forrest Perkins renovated the guestrooms in the late 1990s.
 During the renovation, hotel staff began issuing complimentary vouchers to dissatisfied guests; this program continued after the renovation was completed.
 Upon the hotel's 75th anniversary in 2001, it rebranded the InterContinental, The Barclay New York.
 Due to security concerns following the September 11 attacks in 2001, the hotel directed all guests to use a single entrance, where staff conducted security checks.
 By the mid-2000s, about 70 percent of the hotel's guests were Americans; business travelers frequented the Barclay during weekdays, while tourists commonly stayed there during the weekend.
-The Barclay's business declined in the aftermath of the 2007–2008 financial crisis.
+The Barclay's business declined after the 2008 financial crisis.
 In 2009, the hotel became the InterContinental New York Barclay.